michelevece/vece-m5-forecasting-accuracy/data/README.md

-## Installation
+## Installation / startup

 The `code` directory contains the jupyter notebook and required python modules.

 The notebook can be run locally or on google colab.
-- To run it locally, please check all the required libraries in the `requirements.txt` file.
+- To run it locally, please create a python environment with all the required libraries listed in `requirements.txt`.
 - To run it on colab, please follow the instructions in the notebook itself.

 ### Other files/directories